elianddb/cpp17-tour/src/chapter_2/README.md

 and implement their own types, with suitable operations and representations.
 User-defined types are types built from other types using C++'s abstraction mechanisms.
+The standard library is constructed user-defined types.
+User-defined types are preferred over built-in types because they are easier to use, less error-prone, and typically as efficient for what they do or even faster.